facephi/sdk-mobile-documentation/flutter_versioned_docs/version-2.0.0/Selphi_Component.md

 The current plugin version can be checked as follows:

-- Look for the package.json file at the root of the plugin.
+- Look for the *pubspec.yaml* file at the root of the plugin.
-- The KEY/TAG version indicates the version.
+- The KEY/TAG **version** indicates the version.

 ---